 The collection of genuine labdanum with the traditional way becomes only from the plant Cistus Creticus.
 Cistus Creticus exists in Eastern Medideranen.

-The collection labdanum with the traditional wa
+The collection labdanum with the traditional way depends:

 1. from the plant (only from Cistus Creticus).